imlauer/imlauer.github.io/index.md

 ---

 #### Rule number 1: don't be a sellout.
 Money is fake and you can't buy a country's sovereignty.
 Don't change your way of thinking for money.
 Like Facebook employees who sell their soul to fry on private jets.
-Facebook, Google, Amazon, Spotify are an ad company not "tech" companies.
+Facebook, Google, Amazon, Spotify are ads companies not "tech" companies.

 ---